smartluck1125/smartluck1125/README.md

 <p style="font-size:24px">
   <br>
  <div>  Nothing but the best is the main point for me. </div>
- <div>  Python Full Stack Developer with 8 years of hands-on experience designing, developing, and implementing applications and solutions using various technologies and programming languages, seeking to leverage broad development experience and hands-on technical expertise in challenging roles.</div>
+ <div>  Blockchain Full Stack Developer with 8 years of hands-on experience designing, developing, and implementing applications and solutions using various technologies and programming languages, seeking to leverage broad development experience and hands-on technical expertise in challenging roles.</div>
  <div>Whenever you have questions or need me, feel free to contact me anytime and anywhere.</div>
  <div>Thank you.</div>
 </p>